blog

 Difference Between Overjet and Overbite

-• Upper teeth overlap the lower teeth by 3 millimetres
+Appearance: Upper teeth overlap the lower teeth by 3 millimetres.

 Causes of Overbite & Overjet Teeth

-Overbite and overjet issues are also described as ‘malocclusions’, which is Latin for ‘bad bite’.
-Listed below are the causes of an overbite:
+Overbite and overjet issues are also largely described as ‘malocclusions’, which is Latin for ‘bad bite’.
+Listed below are the reasons that can lead to dental issues like an overbite or an overjet:

 • Genetics